paoyingheng/space-medicine-python/README.md

 ## Project Objectives

-- Phase 1: Master Python fundamentals through meaningful, applied projects
+- Phase 1: Python fundamentals refresher - revisited core Python concepts through space health-themed exercises.
+Topics included variables, data types, lists, dictionaries, conditionals, loops, functions, and file handling.
+The goal was to rebuild confidence with basic Python syntax and logic in preparation for more advanced work.
-- Phase 2: Develop the ability to break down space-health-related problems into data analysis workflows
+- Phase 2:  Problem solving with Python - focused on breaking down real-world problems in space medicine and life support systems into structured, code-based solutions.
+Emphasis on logic, data workflows, and practical thinking.
-- Phase 3: Build a portfolio of realistic, risk-focused simulations relevant to long-duration spaceflight and planetary exploration
+- Phase 3: Modeling and simulation - developing small-scale models and simulations to explore challenges like oxygen use, CO₂ buildup, and crew health monitoring.
+These projects aim to bridge data with real mission scenarios and will later support more interactive or automated tools.

 ## Next Steps